 Interval dimensions contain members that are intervals of some numeric attribute.
-For example, Jira Issues cube has Age interval dimension which contains time intervals of unresolved issue age (time between creation time and current time) and Resolution interval which contains time intervals of resolved issue resolution time.
+For example, the Jira Issues cube has Age interval dimension which contains time intervals of unresolved issue age (time between the creation time and current time), and a Resolution interval which contains time intervals of resolved issue resolution time.

 A user with an administrator role in the account can edit intervals from the dimension All hierarchy level members section by clicking on the edit link.
 Changes in interval definition will affect all reports in particular the eazyBI account.

-In Edit Intervals dialog you can enter comma separated list of intervals.
+In the Edit Intervals dialog, you can enter a comma-separated list of intervals.

 The simplest list of intervals is a list of interval end-points.
 For example

 0,7,14,28 will create intervals:

-(none)for values which were empty.
-These would be issues that are no longer due and do not fall into any of age intervals.
+(none)for values that were empty.
+These would be issues that are no longer due and do not fall into any of the age intervals.

 ... - 00for values less than 0